Vardhan1303/sensor-fusion/fusion-for-classification/README.md

 - **LeNet-5 CNN Architecture** with custom modifications
 - **Majority Voting System** for improved accuracy
 - **Comprehensive Evaluation** with confusion matrices
+- 📝 **Jupyter Notebook Support**: The entire pipeline can be visualized and executed in a Jupyter Notebook for better analysis and experimentation.

 ---